snabbco/snabb/src/lib/protocol/README.md

 ### Protocol Header (lib.protocol.header)

-The `lib.protocol.header` contains the base class from which the supported protocol classes are derived.
+The `lib.protocol.header` module contains the base class from which the supported protocol classes are derived.
 It defines generic methods on all protocol subclasses.

 — Method **header:new_from_mem** *memory*, *length*